OpenResearchInstitute/documents/Remote_Labs/Adding-Our-Blocks-to-the-Analog-Devices-HDL-Reference-Design.md

 For the PLUTO SDR, we go to `/documentation-friday/hdl/projects/pluto`

 We make the design.
 We haven't added any of our hardware yet.
 We're just building the reference design transceiver as-is.
-We run a series of scripts and makefiles.
+Running make runs a series of scripts and makefiles.
 This process also creates a Vivado project for the entire design, using whichever version of Vivado is in our environment.
 The version of Vivado comes from the source command we did before we cloned the HDL repository.

 Here is the directory contents before we run make:
 ```